jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 ### Intro

-So, we played BYU CTF 2022.
+So, we played BYUCTF 2022.
 There were **9 OSINT challenges**.
 9. It was absolutely party-time for a CTF player w/ OSINT-emphasis like me, and a tragedy for people who dislike the inherently guessy nature behind the genre.
 Our team managed to solve them all, so here was our (albeit flawed) thought process behind it.

 **Important note**: Some of our lines of reasoning don't make sense at all.
-That's normal for this category, and it comes from a shit ton of brainstorming and guesswork.
+That's normal for this category, and it comes from a crap ton of brainstorming, guesswork, and admin communication.
 I'll try my best to include wrong paths that we took, but for the sake of brevity some of it will be omitted.

 Oh, also, here is a haiku to express my carnal, passionate, burning hatred for OSINT: